Where to Find Help

 As you work on the materials in this course, you may run into questions or problems and need assistance.
 This video reviews the various types of help available to you in this course.

-Beyond Discord, there are a few resources you should be aware of.
-First, if you have any issues working with K-State Canvas, the YouTube Videos, K-State IT resources, or any other technology related to the delivery of the course, your first source of help is the K-State IT Helpdesk.
-They can easily be reached via email at email@example.com.
-Beyond them, there are many online resources for using Canvas and YouTube, many of which are linked in the resources section below the video.
-As a last resort, you may contact me via email, but in most cases I will not be able to help and will simply redirect you to the K-State helpdesk for assistance.
+Beyond email, there are a few resources you should be aware of.
+First, if you have any issues working with K-State Canvas, K-State IT resources, or any other technology related to the delivery of the course, your first source of help is the K-State IT Helpdesk.
+They can easily be reached via email at email@example.com .
+Beyond them, there are many online resources for using Canvas, all of which are linked in the resources section below the video.
+As a last resort, you may also want to email the help group, but in most cases we may simply redirect you to the K-State helpdesk for assistance.

-Finally, if you find any errors or omissions in the course content, or have suggestions for additional resources to include in the course, please email me.
+Finally, if you find any errors or omissions in the course content, or have suggestions for additional resources to include in the course, email the help group.
 There are some extra credit points available for helping to improve the course, so be on the lookout for anything that you feel could be changed or improved.

 Our goal in this program is to make sure that you have the resources available to you to be successful.
 Please don’t be afraid to take advantage of them and ask questions whenever you want.